USRA-STI/gdt-integral/docs/missions/integral/spi/spi_acs.rst

 For more details about working with the data, see
 See :external:ref:`The Binning Package
 <binning>` and
-:external:ref:`PPlotting Lightcurves <gdt.core.plot.lightcurve>`,
+:external:ref:`Plotting Lightcurves <plot-lightcurve>`,

 =============

-.. automodapi:: gdt.missions.integral.spi_acs
+.. automodapi:: gdt.missions.integral.spi.spi_acs
    :inherited-members: